germanviscuso/frozenbubble-kii/README.md

 additional development provided by Eric Fortin.

-This version has been modified by German Viscuso to move several functionalities to the cloud using Kii Cloud mobile backend (www.kii.com)
+This version has been modified by German Viscuso to move several functionalities to the cloud using Kii Cloud mobile backend (www.kii.com).
+For more info check the <a href="http://blog.kii.com/?tag=frozenbubble">Kii Blog</a>.

 This code is distributed under the GNU General Public License.